Wedding Bouquets by Theme

 There are so many gorgeous flowers out there, from vintage to modern wedding bouquets.
 How to choose?
 Which is the right bouquet for your wedding’s theme?
 We have selected some lovely bouquets ranging in style from eclectic to vintage to help inspire your choices.
 Keep in mind, though, you can make almost any bouquet work for your wedding if you really want it to, so let your favorites be your guide.

-Not all weddings have "themes" like vintage, modern, or garden.
-Some are more seasonal, selecting color palettes that reflect nature's colors outside and traditional seasonal offerings.
-For spring, this peach bouquet (above) lush with tulips, peonies, and roses is an obvious choice.
-For summer, go for sweet romantic bouquets filled with big blooms like hydrangeas (below).
+Not all weddings have ‘themes’ like vintage, modern, or garden.
+Some are more seasonal, selecting color palettes that reflect nature’s colors outside and traditional seasonal offerings.
+For spring, a lush bouquet with tulips, peonies, and roses is an obvious choice.
+For summer, go for sweet romantic bouquets filled with big blooms like hydrangeas.

 Autumn is all about mixing and matching jewel and earth tones, so we love this berry, rose, and greenery bouquet (above) for a fall event.
 And of course, winter keeps it icy with this cool white and green bouquet of roses and baby’s breath (below).

 Seasons also allow for creative non-floral options for your bridal bouquet.
 Above, this fall bouquet is filled with gold and yellow leaves.
 Meanwhile, I don’t want to even know how long it took to find all the pine cones for this full winter bouquet (below).